riscv-steel/riscv-steel/README.md

 ## Getting Started

 In the next steps we will show you how to get Steel MCU working on your FPGA and run a Hello World program on it.
+Once you finish this guide you will have a basic working environment that you can use to create larger projects.

 ### 1. Download RISC-V Steel